docker/cli/docs/reference/commandline/ps.md

 ##### before

-The `before` filter shows only containers created before the container with given id or name.
+The `before` filter shows only containers created before the container with a given ID or name.
 For example, having these containers created:

 ```console
 $ docker ps